 In addition to haunted Bachelor's Grove Cemetery, Illinois has well over a dozen haunted cemeteries.
 The three examples below offer very unique types of haunted cemeteries.

-- No mention of haunted Illinois cemeteries would be complete without Decataur's Greenwood Cemetery.
+No mention of haunted Illinois cemeteries would be complete without Decataur's Greenwood Cemetery.
 Native Americans originally used the land as a burial ground, followed by the early settlers.
-Ghosts include a phantom bride, phantom mourners and strange ghost lights glowing over the graves.
+Ghosts include a phantom bride, phantom mourners, and strange ghost lights glowing over the graves.

 Meat packing workers, farmers and teachers continue to haunt their work places in Illinois.
 Such dedicated workers may be hard to find among the living, but among the dead they appear common in Illinois.

-A Haunted Meat Packing Plant
+A Haunted Meat Packing Plant in Statesboro

 Workers spend more than half of their waking hours at work every day, and sometimes more.
 They share common bonds of laughter and tears with their coworkers.
 Sometimes those workers just won't leave even after quitting time.

-The Danzeisen Meat Packing Plant may be one such place.
+The Danzeisen Meat Packing Plant (no longer in business) may have been one such place.
 Rumors of men who entered the plant and came out packaged quite differently, perhaps as sausage, are probably only the result of overactive minds.
 But for years, witnesses described paranormal activity near the old elevator, especially after the packing plant went out of business.
 The doors opened and closed by themselves, and the old elevator cranked its way upward without the aid of a human operator.
 Other witnesses heard bangs and shouts from unoccupied floors.
 Cold drafts were common in the old building, as well as tools going missing.
 It's difficult to do business in a building when the former workers don't want you there.

 Al Capone and his men hit the SMC Cartage Company on Valentine's Day in 1929, killing seven men in cold blood.
 As the years passed and the building changed hands, one entrepreneur decided to set up the site as a 1920s theme restaurant.
 No matter how many times one particular wall was cleaned, bloodstains would reappear.
 The wall has since been torn down, but pedestrians report screams and the sound of gunfire, particularly near the anniversary of the shootings.